 The College in the High School (CHS) program enables qualified high school students to enroll in college level courses here in the building during regular school hours.
 CHS students earn concurrent high school & college credit for the same course.
-Courses are taught by experienced high school instructors who are recommended for teaching excellence & qualify as adjunct professors with the participating post secondary education institutions.
-Grades earned in these courses count toward a student's grade point average and for honor roll.
-Students enrolled in CHS courses will be responsible for paying the college or university's application fee & any other required fees.
+Courses are taught by experienced high school instructors who are recommended for teaching excellence & qualify as adjunct professors with the participating post-secondary education institutions.
+Grades earned in these courses count toward a student's GPA and for honor roll.
+Students enrolled in CHS courses will be responsible for paying the college or university's application fee & any other required fees directly to the college/university.
 Current CHS courses offered: Chemistry II (X400)